RafaOsc/test/README.md

 # test
-This is a example of Hangman's game.
+This is an example of Hangman's game.